TylerDodds/WireframeRendering/Documentation~/wireframe-rendering.md

 Requires wireframe edges to belong to only one triangle.
 In practical terms, this means that vertices of these edges must be considered logically distinct, whether split through sharp angle / edge splitting, uv or other seams, etc.
+This may also require ensure at least one subdivision of each surface of the model.